 Tips of today: 1.
 To protect the environment of Mount Everest, currently Everest Base Camp is not open for tourists.
 Travelers can also enjoy the beautiful Everest landscape at Rongbuk Monastery and Tibetan Tent Camp; 2.
 The sunrise usually starts around 6:30 am to 7am on Mount Everest; 3.
 Keep warm all the time.

-After breakfast, drive 25km (about 40 minutes) from your hotel to Gyirong Port where you will walk across the custom to Nepal territory and transfer to Kathmandu.
+After breakfast, drive 25km (about 40 minutes) from your hotel to Gyirong Port where you will walk across the custom to Nepal territory.
+Your local tour guide from Nepal will meet you on the Nepal side and transfer to Kathmandu.
 Though the distance is only about 160km, it takes more than 6 hours to drive to Kathmandu from Gyirong Port because the road is narrow and bumpy.
-During the rainy season, the road is muddy and may be closed for the landslides.

 No documents found.